 Empowering Survivors Of Domestic Violence Through VAWA Immigration Relief

 U.S. immigration law is notoriously restrictive, but it does offer hope for survivors of domestic abuse.
-The Violence Against Women Act (VAWA) provides a pathway to legal immigration status for those who have suffered abuse at the hands of a U.S. citizen or lawful permanent resident.
-It’s not just women who can qualify; anyone who meets the criteria and has been a victim of domestic abuse can pursue this form of relief.
+The Violence Against Women Act (VAWA) provides a pathway to legal immigration status for those who have suffered abuse at the hands of a U.S. citizen or lawful permanent resident spouse, child or parent.
+It’s not just women who can qualify; anyone who meets the criteria and is a survivor of domestic abuse can pursue this form of relief.

 At Bean, Lloyd, Mukherji, & Taylor, LLP (formerly Bean + Lloyd and Park & Taylor), we are committed to guiding our clients through this process with compassion and dedication.
 We are a coast-to-coast immigration law firm with offices in both New York City and Oakland, California.
 Our VAWA immigration lawyers are recognized leaders in the field, led by managing attorneys who are certified specialists in immigration law through The State Bar of California Board of Legal Specialization.
 Our lawyers have held leadership positions in national professional organizations and have received multiple forms of professional recognition.
 Our mission is to stand by our clients and serve as their staunch advocates in the confusing and often overwhelming immigration system.